 Due to the serious nature of this infection, a lengthy treatment or hospital stay may be required.

-There’s a diet known as a “Candida cleanse diet.”
-Alternative medicine practitioners are big advocates of it.
-This diet eliminates sugars, white flour, yeasts, and cheeses to cure “yeast syndrome.”
-There isn’t a great amount of evidence backing it, though.
+• There’s an eating style known as a “Candida cleanse diet,” which eliminates sugars, white flour, yeasts, and cheeses to cure “yeast syndrome.”
+There isn’t a great amount of evidence backing it, but some believe this eating style is successful because it cuts out unhealthy, overly-processed foods.

-Before you pursue an alternative treatment for this infection, see your doctor to discuss your options.
-If you have psoriasis and suspect that Candida is worsening your symptoms, you and your doctor should discuss the best course of action.
+Before you pursue any alternative treatments for this infection, the best move is to consult your healthcare team to discuss options.
+If you have psoriasis and suspect that Candida is worsening your symptoms, you and your care team can discuss the best course of action.